 There will be papers to be signed and sworn at this stage.
-The papers consist of an oath and an inheritance tax account.
-The oath states the value of the estate and the personal representative's entitlement to the grant, and must be sworn in front of an independent solicitor or commissioner of oaths, a service that we are happy to arrange.
+The papers consist of a Legal Statement and an inheritance tax account.
+The Legal Statement states the value of the estate and the personal representative's entitlement to the Grant.